sguox002/leetcode/review/math1.md

     }
 ```

-670. Maximum Swap ***
+### 670. Maximum Swap ***
 Given a non-negative integer, you could swap two digits at most once to get the maximum valued number.
-Return the maximum valued number you could get.
+Return the maximum valued number you could get.<br/>
-a greedy choice
+a greedy choice<br/>
-find the right max and swap with the first smaller.
+find the right max and swap with the first smaller.<br/>
 ```cpp
     int maximumSwap(int num) {
         //this is a selection sort